IftekharLeaon/TEXMech-SIte/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Subtitle goes here
-    text: >
+    text: >+
-      ***An organization dedicated to advancing knowledge in textile machinery and manufacturing.
-With the support of the Dept. of TMDM, we connect students, researchers, and industry professionals to explore technological advancements and engineering excellence.
+      *An organization dedicated to advancing knowledge in textile machinery and manufacturing.
+With the support of the Dept. of TMDM, we connect students, researchers, and industry professionals to explore technological advancements and engineering excellence.*

       ***

     actions:
       - label: Get started
         altText: ''